laravel-enso/localisation/README.md

 missing translations, and want to add them, please follow the steps below.

 #### Adding missing translations
-1. Run `composer update` to make sure you have the latest version of the translations
+1. Make sure you have the latest version of the translation files (you may manually update/replace the contents of your local`resources/lang/enso/xx.json` from [here](https://github.com/laravel-enso/Localisation/tree/master/src/resources/lang/enso))
-1. From the UI, navigate to `/system/localisation/` and click on `Edit Texts`.
+2. From the UI, navigate to `/system/localisation/` and click on `Edit Texts`.
-2. Choose the desired language, flip the type switch to `Core` and ideally also enable the `Only missing` filter
+3. Choose the desired language, flip the type switch to `Core` and ideally also enable the `Only missing` filter
-3. Fill in the missing texts and save your changes by clicking `Update`
+4. Fill in the missing texts and save your changes by clicking `Update`
-4. Copy the content of `resources/lang/enso/xx.json` as this is where your changes are saved
+5. Copy the content of `resources/lang/enso/xx.json` as this is where your changes are saved
-5. Navigate [here](https://github.com/laravel-enso/Localisation/tree/master/src/resources/lang/enso) and click on the pencil button to edit the file
+6. Navigate [here](https://github.com/laravel-enso/Localisation/tree/master/src/resources/lang/enso) and click on the pencil button to edit the file
-6. Paste your translations
+7. Paste your translations
-7. Create a pull request for the changes
+8. Create a pull request for the changes

 ### TO DO